LuxoftSDL/sdl_requirements/detailed_docs/Policies/PROPRIETARY/PolicyTableUpdate/PolicyTableUpdate_Sequence_TRS.md

 In case

-SDL is built with "DEXTENDED_POLICY: ON" "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag at all and PolicyTableUpdate is triggered
+SDL is built with "-DEXTENDED_POLICY: PROPRIETARY" flag or without this flag at all and PolicyTableUpdate is triggered

 SDL must